 Okay, now let’s get to the different forms of psychotherapy.

-When most people think of therapy, they think of going into a room, lying on a couch and crying your heart out after some sort of hypnosis.
+When most people think of therapy, they think of going into a room, lying on a couch and crying their heart out after some sort of hypnosis.
 That’s entirely untrue.
-The majority of therapies don’t involve hypnosis and it’s often a two-way interaction between the therapist and the client.
+The majority of therapies don’t involve hypnosis and it’s a two-way interaction between the therapist and the client.

 Here are the basic forms of therapy that’s most commonly practiced:

 Cognitive behavioural therapy (CBT) is primarily a short term treatment that takes involves challenging one’s unhelpful thoughts and beliefs when facing a difficult problem in our day to day life.
 This is more surface level and it’s often focused on changing the way you think in a situation.

 Acceptance commitment therapy (ACT) is a branch of CBT.
 It’s focused on being mindful, being accepting of negative thoughts.
 It does not attempt to directly change or stop unwanted thoughts or feelings but instead encourages you to develop a new compassionate relationship with your negative thoughts and feelings.

 Psychodynamic therapy focus is to reveal unconscious content of your psyche in an effort to alleviate psychological tension.
 Psychodynamic therapies focus on the client’s motivation.
 Either conscious or unconscious.

 College students who sought out therapy demonstrated symptoms such as feeling of alienation, failure to achieve all they feel they should, difficult relationships and general dissatisfaction with their lives.
 Psychologists often refer to these problems as existential crises.